kaspersgit/ml_2_sql/Readme.md

 # What is it?
 ## In short
-This project tries to make the process simple enough for anyone to train a model, check the performance and deploy that model in SQL.
+Have a csv file with data and a variable you want to predict, run the this model training tool, get insights from it and save an SQL version of it for further use.

 ## Philosophy:
+- For a quick analysis:
+  - Automated training and model performance tested
-- Automated training, easy to use and clear performance metrics
+  - Feature correlations, feature importance and model performance metrics
+  - EBM gives more insights into feature importance then any other model
+- For model deployment in SQL:
-- Model written in SQL (avoid Data Science debt for a complex pipeline)
+  - Output model in SQL code
+  - EBM, Decision Tree and linear/logistic regression
-- Explainable Boosting Machine on par with other boosted methods while fully explainable
+- Explainable Boosting Machine (EBM) on par with other boosted methods while fully explainable

 ## Background
 An automated machine learning tool which trains, graphs performance and saves the model in SQL.
 Using interpretable ML models (from interpretML) to train models which are explainable and interpretable, so called 'glassbox' models.
-SQL infrastructure is the only requirement to put a model into production.
+With the outputted model in SQL format, a place to schedule SQL queries is the only requirement to put a model into production.
-This tool can be used by anybody, but is aimed for people who want to easily train a model, understand what the impact of the features is and deploy it in a SQL system.
+This tool can be used by anybody, but is aimed for people who want to do a quick analysis and/or deploy a model in an SQL system.

 ## Note
 - Limited to 3 models to choose from: